Configuration

 The command

-entry for a target is used to specify what program to run for the execution stage of the build process.
+entry for a target is a string or an array of strings (program path with args) used to specify the external program and additional arguments (if they exist) to run for the execution stage of the build process.

 [[target]]